cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Nn, the nonce length.

 State:
-- state, a ServerState structure.
+- state, a ServerAkeState structure.

 Input:
 - server_identity, the optional encoded server identity, which is set to